vaughnteegarden/slate/source/includes/_moduleref.md

 Method signature: `session.customerProfileManager.get( [callback or interface] )`

 No parameters are required to be passed in.
-It will always fetch the profile for the authenticated consumer.
+The method always fetches the profile for the authenticated consumer.

 The method returns a `customerProfile` object.